planetabhi/figma-variables/README.md

 ```

 #### Collection 04.
 Private Primitives
-Private primitives contain agnostic values (numbers, scales, black/white) used by global primitives and design token variable collections.
-These build spacing scales, and colors for other collections, keeping math consistent and reusable.
+Private primitives contain fundamental values (numbers, scales, black/white) that are used by other collections.
+They help build spacing scales and colors for other collections, ensuring mathematical consistency across your design system.

 - Collection visibility (Figma): `Hidden`
 - Theme definition (Code): `Not applicable`